suvarna28/team-profile-generator/README.md

 * Our TA, Sebastian for answering homework related doubts.
 * Stackoverflow for 'validate' in prompt inquirer and also for learning how to write to an already existing html file.(https://stackoverflow.com/questions/44127153/how-to-append-a-code-snippet-to-html-using-node-fs)
+* Favicon for generating icons for manager, engineer and intern.(https://www.favicon.cc/)